The Spine Is Blank To The Heart

 Q: Can chiropractic adjustments cure heart disease?

 A: No, chiropractic adjustments cannot cure heart disease.
-However, they may help address spinal issues that indirectly affect cardiovascular health by improving nerve function, posture, and stress management.
+On the flip side, they may help address spinal issues that indirectly affect cardiovascular health by improving nerve function, posture, and stress management.

 Q: Is there direct evidence linking spinal misalignments to heart attacks?